romshark/Go-1-2-Proposal---Immutability/README.md

 inside type definitions to denote certain types as immutable.

 The compiler must enforce the following rules:
+- Immutable types are declared with the `const` qualifier prepended.
 - Assignments to objects of an immutable type are illegal.
 - Calls to methods with a mutable receiver type on objects of an immutable type are illegal.
-- Immutable types cannot be casted to their mutable counterparts.
+- Immutable types cannot be cast to their mutable counterparts.
 - Types must implement immutable interface methods using an immutable receiver type.
-- Mutable types must be explicitly casted to their immutable counterparts.
+- Mutable types are implicitly cast to their immutable counterparts.
-- During method calls - pointer receivers must be implicitly casted in both directions (mutable to immutable and vice-versa) if the types of the objects they're pointing to are equal.
+- During method calls - pointer receivers must be implicitly cast in both directions (allowing immutable to mutable cast) if the types of the objects they're pointing to are equal.

 It is to be noted, that all proposed changes are fully backward-compatible and